What I’ve Learned About Full-time Travel From Shelter-in-Place

 By early 2020, we were living out of our Jeep Wrangler at the southern tip of Mexico’s Baja Peninsula when COVID-19 began to take hold in the United States.
 We rushed across half a continent to my mother-in-law in Seattle, who was at-risk in a hard-hit city.
 We decided to move in to take care of her.

 It’s been over two months, and we’re still here.
 The walls, smells, and city sounds have become eerily familiar.
 I’m not used to this.
-I’ve had plenty of time to reflect on....
+I’ve had plenty of time to reflect on our long-....
 Continue Reading at Expedition Portal